 - weily @8thLopez Hey, thanks so much!
 I saw it in the supermarket, too, but it was more expensive – I’ll definitely make use of the coupon 🙂 27 Jan 2010from web in reply to Sara_C_Lopez

 In order for a conversation to occur, brands must speak and listen.
 Traditional marketing models are all about speaking.
-When a brand puts an ad in a newspaper, on a building or in a subway train, they are broadcasting their message, but there isn’t generally a direct method for responding.
+When a brand puts an ad in a newspaper, on a building, or on a subway train, they are broadcasting its message, but there isn’t generally a direct method for responding.
 Social media is changing the ways brands approach marketing.
 Instead of broadcasting messages, brands are starting conversations and engaging individuals.

 In an e-mail interview, Sara C. Lopez, Community Manager for 8th Continent soy milk, explained the importance of monitoring conversations and buzz on various social platforms:

 “There are actually two of us constantly monitoring Twitter, Facebook and Google alerts.
 The other community manager and I use several Twitter clients, including Hootsuite and TweetDeck.
 But regardless of client, we keep columns that search mentions of “@8thcontinentsoy”, “8th Continent”, “Soy Milk”, “8thcontinent”, and competitors.

 We get several benefits from Twitter.
 We use it to monitor consumer perception, identify opportunities for one-on-one interaction, crowd source to learn how people are using our product, drive traffic to other channels we have, and connect with influencers who can spread word of mouth.”